With an estimated 8 million bikes on the road in America, motorcycle riding is clearly a popular pastime, but it carries some significant risks.

 Motorcycle riders can make a big difference in their overall risk factors by adopting safe riding practices.
 However, no one can avoid 100 percent of all accidents this way.
 Some motorcycle accidents involve factors beyond the rider’s control.

-Cases which involve defective motorcycle parts add to the risk of a serious or fatal accident.
+Cases which involve defective motorcycle parts add to the risk of serious personal injury or even wrongful death.

 Examples of Potentially Defective Motorcycle Parts